Plan, offer, quota, and subscription overview

 Default provider subscription

 The default provider subscription is automatically created when you deploy the Azure Stack Development Kit.
 This subscription can be used to manage Azure Stack, deploy additional resource providers, and create plans and offers for users.
 For security and licensing reasons, it should not be used to run customer workloads and applications.
+The quota of the default provider subscription can't be changed.

 For more information about plans and offers, see Create a plan.